JustAboutJeff/who_run_it/README.md

 ##Usage

 After the application is up and running you have the ability to begin playing with the run creation form and drawing your own routes.
 Click the **polyline tool** at the upper left corner of the map to begin drawing routes.
-Use the **sign up** or **sign in** links along the top navigation bar to logn into the app and begin saving and sharing your own runs.
+Use the **sign up** or **sign in** links along the top navigation bar to login and begin saving and sharing your own runs.

 Once logged in, you'll be directed to the user dashboard.
-The dashboard allos you to build new **run alerts**, view any of your previously **created runs**, view any previously created **routes**, and view any upcomming **notified runs** that you've been alerted to.
+The dashboard allows you to build new **run alerts**, view any of your previously **created runs**, view any of your previously created **routes**, and view any upcomming **notified runs** that you've been alerted to.

 Please consult the production version of the application hosted on heroku for a live demonstration: